Robert-MacWha/Personal-Projects/_Docs/Python.md

 Here is a [link](https://colab.research.google.com/drive/1AAd2j3OaNh0xNnZBmFIIE6tCOIy2uk7q?usp=sharing) to a live colab doc containing this project.

 ### Pokemon GAN
-A small project I made further exploring GANS where I attempted to generate novel pokemon.
+A small project I made further exploring GANs where I attempted to generate novel pokemon.
 While the end-results of this project were relatively disappointing I believe that this is mainly due to the small amount of training data and the frankly outlandish designs.

 Here is a [link](https://drive.google.com/drive/folders/1x3ggAbquVTcbedBBnkYgoos4ZiECSZ-A?usp=sharing) to a live colab doc containing this project.